 We did some walking around.
 Rinoa is still unconscious, but Quistis calls Squall to go to Matron’s House, the old orphanage, where apparently Edea is walking around freed, for reasons the game refuses to explain until you get there!
 Since Kyle and I were already annoyed at the game for trapping us with the plot in the middle of our Chocobo Forest hunt, we just went back to our sidequesting and said nuts to Edea.

 Weirdly, the Garden was almost empty of students as we headed out.
-Only while looking at this Longplay do I see that a student explains that many students “dropped out” (a-huh, definitely not dead, after all the talk about how they were dying in battle!), but the student who said so didn’t even appear for us on our first trip, despite being the only person with an explanation for this obvious change, and we didn’t care to talk to them on later trips!
+Only while looking at this Longplay do I see that an NPC explains that many students “dropped out” (a-huh, definitely not dead, after all the talk about how they were dying in battle!), but the NPC didn’t even appear for us on our first trip, despite being the only person with an explanation for this obvious change, and we didn’t care to talk to them on later trips!
 Anyways, goodbye Balamb Garden, we’re dropping out to hunt birds!

 Our first sidequest stop-over was at a nearby dungeon, which we found before reaching the Centra Chocobo Forest.
 You might be wondering why we went there after just complaining about the Chocobo Forest, and my answer is simple: the plot had made us forget where it was, and now we couldn’t find it!
 Hoh boy… In any event, the dungeon operated under special rules.
 You’re given an unexplained twenty minute timer to solve it, and if you do solve it under the timer, you get a chance to fight Odin.
 We had been pre-warned about all of this by Kyle’s strategy guide, and had started training up Diablos’ Enc-Half and eventually Enc-None abilities some time ago, essentially putting an end to random encounters until the dungeon was done!
 And good thing, too, because the encounters at this dungeon were Tonberries, who are incredibly durable.
 More on that in a moment, but for now: Odin, who wasn’t much trouble.
 So little trouble, in fact, that I’ll just cut ahead to how he works as a Summon, which is to say… he doesn’t.
 Instead of being Summoned, Odin will just show up at random, a 12.9% chance, at the start of battle.
 This is actually fairly high odds as these things go, so we often saw Odin twice in a row, and later something like three times in a span of five fights!
 I could be more particular if it weren’t for our lost recordings, but since we had spent most of the day grinding away tedious sidequests, it became a running joke that Odin was getting angry at FFVIII’s sidequests for keeping the two of us from the plot with their RNG bullshit (yes, it’s even funnier to us that Odin was angry at RNG bullshit when he himself is RNG bullshit).